Swiss Watchmaker Audemars Piguet Withdraws Timepiece from Only Watch Auction: Questions Arise About Charity’s Governance Practices

 An Audemars Piguet spokesperson indicated that the brand “has canceled its participation and its donation to the 2023 edition of Only Watch”, declining to make any further comment.

-In recent weeks, questions have been raised, first in online social media, and then in Swiss newspapers and publications, about the governance practices and structure of the Only Watch charity auction.
+In recent weeks, questions have been raised, first in online social media, and then in Swiss newspapers and publications, regarding the governance practices and structure of the Only Watch charity auction.
 Critics have called for more transparency from the charity over how it spends the €100 million in funds it has raised so far, as well as control and personal stakes in some of the research companies it supports.

 Launched in 2005 by the former director of the Monaco Yacht Show, Luc Pettavino, this biannual event presents unique pieces offered by major Swiss watchmakers.
 It aims to help finance research into Duchenne muscular dystrophy, a disease from which Paul, the late son of Luc Pettavino, suffered and which affects one in 3,500 newborns each year, indicates the Monegasque charity on its website. web.

 Under Monaco law, the charity behind the event was not required to audit or publicly disclose its financial accounts or expenses, which is now expected to change under the new rules and regulations on the disclosure of information relating to charities and trusts.
-The association says it has hired an auditor to certify its accounts and has begun disclosing more information about its spending and structures.
+The association says it has hired an auditor to certify its accounts and has begun disclosing more information regarding its spending and structures.
 She recently revealed that she had spent almost half of the 100 million euros raised.
 She has not been accused of illegal activities or wrongdoing.

 “We have become aware of online publications which question the financial regularity of our association.
 Although these accusations are serious and disconnected from the reality of our charitable organization, they give us the opportunity to review our mode of operation, our present and future issues, and to provide you with additional data,” the charity said in a letter dated October 8, which included links to a number of financial and operational information.